-During FFY20, two instances of noncompliance were identified at one program.
+During FFY21, two instances of noncompliance were identified at two programs.
 In each case where the new service data was missing the state determined that the service was ultimately provided or the family exited Birth to Three before the new service could be started, using the statewide database, emails and phone calls with local programs.
-A finding letter was sent to the program.
-The program was issued a finding letter, and the state determined that this program was in compliance and delivering timely new services, achieving 100% compliance, through subsequent data runs, using a randomized selection of 10% of that programs data, using the statewide database.
+A finding letter was sent to each of the programs.
+During FFY22, the state determined that the programs were in compliance and delivering timely new services, achieving 100% compliance, through subsequent data runs, using a randomized selection of 10% of that programs data, using the statewide database.